fwoltering/mtb-suspension-solver-ai-optimizer/README.md

 ## Context

 This is a portfolio project demonstrating where **deep simulation meets AI deployment**: turning an "interesting model" into a tool an engineer would actually open.
-The full source is in a private repository; this repo presents the project (write-up, demo, architecture).
+The full source is in a private repository; this repo presents the project overview (documentation, demo, architecture).

-Happy to walk through the code and where I'd take it for an industrial-simulation use case.
+Ideally, this will eventually transition into a live application for production environments.
+Happy to walk through the code and where I would take it for an industrial simulation use case.

-— **Felix Woltering** · vehicle-development engineer (CFD/FEM/multi-physics) moving into AI
+**Felix Woltering** · vehicle development engineer (CFD / FEM / multiphysics) moving into AI